jundalisay/spblist/content/en/research/indian/yoga/part-2.md

 5. Isvara Pranidhana (Surrender to Supreme)

-> *Superphysics Note: These 5 are for the 5 Layers: Shaoca is for Matter, Santosa is for Convertible, Tapah is for Radiance, Svadhyaya is for Spacetime, Isvara Pranidhana is for Aether,
+{{< n n="These 5 are for the 5 Layers: Shaoca is for Matter, Santosa is for Convertible, Tapah is for Radiance, Svadhyaya is for Spacetime, Isvara Pranidhana is for Aether" >}}

 <!-- 2.28 On the destruction of impurity by the sustained practice of the limbs of Union, the light of knowledge reveals the faculty of discrimination. -->